jondgoodwin/progling/content/post/reference-lifecycle.md

 It can also expire when a reference-bearing field or array element is mutated.

 Some regions need to know when each reference dies.
-This is accomplished by invoking the region's _dealias method, if defined.
+The compiler accomplishes this by invoking the region's _dealias method, if defined.

 When a single-owner reference dies, we know there are no more references.
 Thus, the object can be finalized and freed: